sortedcord/ossapi/README.md

 ```

-Implementing all of api v2's endpoints is a work in progress.
-Currently, only some are implemented.
+Wrok on api v2's endpoints is ongoing.
+Some endpoints are not curerntly implemented.